-Prisoners have always conducted riots and strikes to resist the brutal oppression they face, but the recent period has seen these become imbued with revolutionary content, like the heroic Attica uprising.
-Socialized by prison work and regimentation and spurred by struggles "on the outside," thousands of prisoners have turned their confinement into study time, and, aided by imprisoned revolutionaries, are becoming genuinely "rehabilitated"-grasping the nature of capitalist society and resolving to join the fight to bring it down.
+Prisoners have always conducted riots and strikes to resist the brutal oppression they face, but the recent period has seen these become inbued with revolutionary content, like the heroic Attica uprising.
+Socialized by prison work and regimentation and spurred by struggles "on the outside," thousands of prisoners have waged many sharp battles and made use of their confinement time to study, and, aided by imprisoned revolutionaries, are becoming genuinely "rehabilitated" -grasping the nature of capitalist society and resolving to join the fight to bring it down.